Jones tipping higher Supercars top speed at Symmons Plains - Speedcafe

 Furthermore, downforce has been reduced by more than 60 percent relative to the final years of Gen2, hence less drag.

-However, the slashing of downforce will also make drivers more prone to lock-ups, as well as rendering the cars less ‘planted’ for areas of the track such as the awkward Turn 1 hump and the long left-hander which feeds back onto John Bowe Straight.
+However, the slashing of downforce will also make drivers more prone to lock-ups, as well as rendering the cars less ‘planted’ for areas of the track such as the awkward Turn 1 hump and the long left-hand Turn 7 that feeds back onto John Bowe Straight (pit straight).

 “That’ll play a big part, especially at that last corner where the aero was pretty high in those old cars,” noted Jones.